Interlocking Backpropagation: Improving depthwise model-parallelism: Related Work

 \section{Related Work}

 Previous work has attempted to improve the resource utilisation of distributed model-parallel training regimes.
-GPipe \citep{gpipe} addresses the inefficiency of training model-parallel distributed networks by splitting \emph{mini}batches into \emph{micro}batches and processing these microbatches concurrently.
-GPipe accumulates gradients of all microbatches before applying them to the weights.
-They increase resource utilisation with this strategy, but it still requires more time overall than a local approach to training.
+GPipe \citep{gpipe} addresses the inefficiency of training model-parallel distributed networks by splitting \emph{mini}-batches into \emph{micro}-batches and processing these micro-batches concurrently.
+GPipe accumulates gradients of all micro-batches before applying them to the weights.
+That strategy increases resource utilisation, but it still requires more time overall than a local approach to training.

-While GPipe performs weight updates that are equivalent to global training, there are strategies to speeding up distributed training that do not have this property.
+While GPipe performs weight updates that are equivalent to global learning, there are strategies to speeding up distributed training that do not have this property.
 One such strategy is called Hogwild \citep{hogwild}.
-Instead of performing a forward pass on each component and waiting until the full backwards pass of the network has been computed and communicated to update a component, Hogwild starts processing the forward pass of subsequent batches as soon as a component has completed the forward pass of the first batch.
-Likewise, as soon as an earlier component receives gradients from the subsequent component Hogwild applies those gradients and updates the weights.
-This means that when the gradients for the second batch are applied, they are being applied to different weights than those that were used to compute the forward pass.
+Instead of performing a forward pass on each accelerator and waiting until the full backwards pass of the network has been computed and communicated to update the parameters, Hogwild starts processing the forward pass of subsequent batches as soon as the first accelerator has completed the forward pass of the first batch.
+Likewise, as soon as an earlier accelerator receives gradients from the subsequent accelerator, Hogwild applies those gradients and updates the weights.
+This means that when the gradients for the second batch are applied, they are being applied to different weights than those that were used to compute the corresponding forward pass.
 This problem is referred to as \emph{stale gradients}, and has been shown to introduce training instabilities.
 It is visualised in Figure \ref{fig:hogwild}.
 Hogwild overlooks the issue of stale gradients entirely, opting to \emph{greedily} apply gradients to the weights as soon as any arrive.
 This results in a very fast-executing optimisation strategy, but it can have a dramatic impact on the stability of optimisation when many accelerators are involved, making the method less favourable.
-The Hogwild approach is orthogonal to interlocking backprop, the method we explore in this paper; as interlocking backprop could be run with greedy gradient updates as well.
+The Hogwild approach is orthogonal to interlocking backpropagation, the method we introduce in this paper, as interlocking backpropagation could be run with greedy gradient updates as well.
 This however would introduce the same issue of stale gradients.
-We benchmark our method against Hogwild, and show that it greatly under-performs \etoe and \nwise{n} (see Appendix Table 2).
+In our experiments we find that Hogwild greatly underperforms both global learning and interlocking backpropagation (see Appendix~\ref{app:additional_results}, Table~\ref{tab:transformer-hogwild}).